Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 There are many professions that lend themselves to being a good mother.
 There are many interests, talents, and personalities that contribute to good mothering skills.
 Look at nature and you will see incredible maternal gifts in every species.

-Still, I can’t help but think that I have been a better mother because I am a nurse and that my […]
+Still, I can’t help but think that I have been a better mother because I am a nurse and that my children have […]

 2016-11-21T13:01:41-05:00December 4th, 2015|career, narratives, Nursing, nursing perspective|3 Comments